facebook logolinkedin logoyoutube logo

 Zero Trust microsegmentation promises a future where workloads are isolated, blast radii are minimized, and least-privilege access is enforced by default.
 It’s a critical milestone on the path to robust zero trust network security.
 In practical terms, this means shifting from broad network connectivity to an asset-centric approach, where access is granted based on business context only to what’s necessary and only to trusted assets.

 Yet for most organizations, that future remains aspirational.
-Despite investing in zero trust segmentation platforms and strategies, many teams stall before meaningful progress begins.
+Despite investing in zero trust solutions and strategies, many teams stall before meaningful progress begins.

 Why?
 The core issue isn’t the concept, it’s the implementation.
-And often, traditional firewalls are miscast as outdated barriers, when they could be the foundation.
+And often, traditional firewalls are miscast as outdated barriers, when they could serve as the foundation for your zero trust architecture.

 The Reality: Where Teams Get Stuck